austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 The definitions can hold true for a server for a multiplayer game (eg. Minecraft), a server reserved for a group of people for communication (eg. Mumble & TeamSpeak), and a server where Discord bots are being operated from.
 In each case, the server software (such as the Minecraft server jar file) meets definition #1, whereas the server infrastructure (eg. VPS) meets definition #2.

-But that's not the case for a Discord "server": it's just some data, together with data of other "servers," resting on Discord's computational servers.
+But that's not the case for a Discord "server": it's just some data, together with data of other "servers," resting on Google's computational servers running the Discord server software.
 A Discord "server" is not a program on its own, nor has any computational infrastructure been dedicated to any specific "server,"[^14] thus violating both definitions.
 Presumably to attract gamers who often utilizes the correct "server" concept, Discord attempts to equate it to a chat group, muddying the waters for the definition of this technical term.
 (Hence Discord refers to "servers" as *guilds* in API documentations.)

 ### What about Matrix?